SymfonyLive/paris-2019-talks/README.md

 # [Symfony Live - Paris 2019](http://paris2019.live.symfony.com/) talks

 - All talks are in **french**.
-- :confused: No joind.in link available to comment and rate talks
+- Comment and rate talks on [joind.in](https://joind.in/event/symfonylive-paris-2019/schedule/list)

 ## Keynote